bondy-io/bondy/proofs/README.md

 refusing to reap over unequal claims is the meet rule and inherits its deadlock.

+### `ConfirmedCompaction.tla` — the peer root as a compaction witness

+Two replicas, `MaxSeq = 2`, keys in HLC order.
+The shipped rule (a peer is certified by its recorded ROOT) violates `RoundConfirmsApplied` in 6 steps — a peer that compacted a prefix it applied leaves the next round unable to certify it — and on the ETS backend, where every truncation's page GC unreads a recorded root that differs from the current tree, violates `Convergence` under weak fairness (a two-round lasso in which each replica's compaction is possible in exactly one of the two states); without the page GC the quiescent case converges.
+The rule under proof (root OR recorded applied VV) is exhaustively clean: 43,019 states fused, 284,781 states applier-backed with the ETS GC, and converges under WEAK fairness (26,366 states, ETS GC, applier-backed).
+At three replicas the shipped rule's "a rootless row constrains nothing" loses an event to a live member in 5 steps (`NoLoss`); the VV rule is exhaustively clean there (2,550,058 states).

+Found on the way, independent of the rule: **the compaction sites drop a held event** (`_RootVV2_AsyncSweep_NoCap`, `NoDrop` in 7 steps).
+The watermark door holds a never-applied event that arrives below the watermark for the applier's replay, but `begin_async_catch_up/3` folds only `(watermark, frontier]` and `finalize_catalogue_compaction/3` truncates at or below the frontier with no never-applied guard — a compaction tick that beats the applier's `replay_cell_events` cast drops the event un-folded.
+Clean with `CapAtUnapplied`: the truncation point is capped strictly below the first un-applied local key (the door's own rule at every truncation site), which also makes the async catch-up vacuous.

 ## Implementation status: proved vs built

 Verified by reading `apps/bondy_oplog/src` at the time of writing.